jacobvarner/hoops-jacobvarner/_posts/2020-9-7-prep-to-pros-part-1-hidden-gems-and-development-success-stories.md

 Eric Bledsoe was the 68th ranked player in the 2009 high school recruiting class but spent just one year at Kentucky and ended up as the 18th overall pick in the 2010 NBA Draft.

+![All basketball prospects from the 2009 recruiting class that improved their NBA draft position][image7]

 ### 2010 Recruiting Class

 The 2010 high school recruiting class had just one player improve their draft stock with Erik Murphy going from the 55th ranked prospect to the 49th pick in the 2013 NBA Draft.

+![All basketball prospects from the 2010 recruiting class that improved their NBA draft position][image8]

 ### 2011 Recruiting Class